-Japanese furniture brand Kamarq has launched in New York with a collection of products that users can rent monthly, but almost immediately pulled several of its designs amid plagiarism accusations.
+Japanese furniture brand Kamarq has launched in New York with a collection of products that users can rent monthly, but pulled a design shortly afterwards amid plagiarism accusations.

 It offers two packages, lasting 6 or 12 months, and ranging from $5 to $18 per month depending on the product.
 At the end of the period, customers can either hold onto their furniture or exchange it for a new design.